yluo0/nextcloud/README.md

 By default, Apache in openSUSE Leap is prepared for one configuration file per virtual host in /etc/apache2/vhosts.d/.
 All files in this directory with the extension .conf are automatically included to the configuration.
-A basic template for a virtual host is provided in this directory (vhost.template or vhost-ssl.template for a virtual host with SSL support). cp & rename :/etc/apache2/vhosts.d/vhost-ssl.template to /etc/apache2/vhosts.d/*.conf edit
+A basic template for a virtual host is provided in this directory (vhost.template or vhost-ssl.template for a virtual host with SSL support).

+The virtual host configuration directory contains a template /etc/apache2/vhosts.d/vhost-ssl.template with SSL-specific directives that are extensively documented.
+Refer to Section 24.2.2.1, “Virtual host configuration” for the general virtual host configuration.

+To get started, copy the template to /etc/apache2/vhosts.d/MYSSL-HOST.conf and edit it.
+Adjusting the values for the following directives should be sufficient:

+cp & rename :/etc/apache2/vhosts.d/vhost-ssl.template to /etc/apache2/vhosts.d/*.conf
+edit